LlamaTheDark/NOTES_fall_sem_2021/C S 236/lesson_14_set_and_set_operations.md

 (\dots((A_1 \times A_2) \times A_3) \dots ) \times A_n)
 $$
 This way, you're only doing the cartesian product of one two sets at a time so it's the same as the first description we saw.

+Yeah so ***don't do this*** because what you're gonna end up with is the product of a Set and a Relation which changes whether order matters in some cases.
+See `lesson_15_relational_algebra_and_data_model.md`.

+I'm gonna keep this here just as something to think about because realizing why it's wrong did help me learn more about this.

 ---